 Once I discovered the key to losing weight and achieving great health is simply leaving out of our diet all chemicals– and surprise- it tastes fabulous- well that is what I do.
 I am no longer a hungry person and therefore don’t eat much- just take care of my body and feed it what it wants– yes, if I feel a bit hungry I will often say ‘OK what do you want’ something fat- something protein- a starch- chocolate?
 Then I feed it whatever it seems to want.
 To see how and what I eat now, go to my EAT HEALTHY! page and I know you will discover what works best for you!

 I believe I now have the very best plan in place to break a fast sensibly and achieve your health goals!
 Break your fast with a smoothie!
 If you drink coffee or tea, do a bulletproof one and keep its carbs at no more than 10.
+Also we suggest you check out our page on microwaves.
 I also suggest you put a scoop of whey protein in it.
 If you don’t drink those, then use almond or coconut milk.
 I suggest a cup of almond or coconut milk blended with 1 Tbl. grass-fed unsalted butter and 1 Tbl. pure organic coconut oil and a scoop of whey protein powder.
 You can add vanilla, cacao, SweetLeaf (stevia), or other natural flavor to it- there are so many possibilities!
 Do a 10 carb limit for the first day and when you add a salad, just count it as a 10- no need to be technical here– then begin to add a few carbs each day until you are having 40-60 a day.
 At that time you’re ready to dive into your meals as we suggest in our EAT HEALTHY! page.

 TO YOUR GOOD HEALTH!